 Spearsville is a tiny village located in the state of Louisiana.
 With a population of 120 people and just one neighborhood, Spearsville is the 330th largest community in Louisiana.

-Spearsville is a blue-collar town, with 59.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Spearsville, you'll notice that it is more blue-collar than most other communities in America.
+59.14% of Spearsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Spearsville is a village of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Spearsville who work in sales jobs (10.75%), architecture and engineering (8.60%), and farm management occupations (6.45%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Spearsville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Spearsville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Spearsville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Spearsville doesn't have a public transportation system that people use for their commute.

 The rate of college-level education in Spearsville is quite a bit lower than the national average among all cities of 21.84%: just 11.94% of people here over 25 have a bachelor's degree or an advanced degree.